hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > The public will both time and money save.
 >
-> Another "secret graces can impart",
+> Another[^24] "secret graces can impart",
 >
 > "That few or none can analyse his art";

->
+[^24]: The above lines are nearly a literal copy of the professor's advertisement which frequently appeared in the daily papers, and must be in the recollection of every teacher of dancing.

 > "How its created, common teachers are"
 >
 > "Quite ignorant"; – thus runs his bill of fare.